 One reason communities and tribes are vital in the digital age is that technology has made connecting with people with similar interests and passions easier than ever.
 Online communities, social media groups, and other digital platforms allow people worldwide to come together, regardless of geographic location.
 At the same time, the triumph of the digital age has created a sense of isolation for many people, so people are looking for belonging!
 We encourage you to get started with community marketing!

-Understand who your brand ambassador is: who are they?
+Understand who your brand ambassador is: Who are they?
 What are their interests, and what might be the values they respect?